Vaginal bleeding after sex can be caused by dryness, tearing, an infection, or a growth in the uterus, such as cancer or polyps.

 The symptoms you may experience along with postcoital bleeding vary depending on the cause.
 If you aren’t menopausal, have no other risk factors, and have only minor spotting or bleeding that goes away quickly, you probably don’t need to see a doctor.
-If you have any vaginal bleeding after menopause, see your doctor right away.

 - vaginal itching or burning